 Board of Directors

 The Prevent Cancer Foundation’s Board of Directors is composed of leaders in medicine, science, business, fundraising, and entertainment.
-Their expertise helps the Foundation continue its mission to save lives through cancer prevention and early detection.
+Their expertise helps the Foundation continue its mission to save lives through cancer prevention and early detection across all populations.

 Carolyn R. Aldigé, President and Founder